soch7188/smartone_hackathon_2018_bunpo/nlu.md

 - let's tell everyone that you are awesome
 - you are really amazing

-## intent:agent_happy
-- are you happy
-- you are happy
-- you're very happy
-- you're really happy
-- you're so happy
-- how happy you are
-- you're extremely happy
-- you're full of happiness
-- are you happy now
-- are you happy today
-- are you happy with me

-## intent:hobby
-- what do you do for fun
-- what's your hobby
-- tell me about your hobby
-- do you have a hobby
-- what about your hobby
-- your hobby
-- what are your hobbies

 ## intent:hungry
 - do you want to eat
 - are you hungry